 Whaling isn’t far off from spear phishing.
 The difference is that the targeted group becomes even more specific and personalized, making it almost impossible to detect.
 These attacks target enterprises’ top executives (CFO, CEO, COO), or “whales” in phishing terms.
 Technology, banking and healthcare organizations are the most targeted sectors here because of the large number of users and high dependency on data.
 The idea here is that information or credentials from one of these high-value executives will open more doors than an entry-level employee.
 The goal is to steal employee information, sensitive data and cash.

 Scenario: An executive gets an email from what looks like a “trusted” source asking for their current and former employees’ W-2 forms.
 The executive sends the information, leading to a breach of income tax data for all current and former employees.
 Employees are now susceptible to income tax refund fraud and other identity theft schemes.
 This was an actual happening with Seagate.

 Always remember: If it looks fishy, it probably is.
 It’s unfortunate that we have to live in a society where we have to be extremely conscious about what we click on and who we are sending our information to, but that’s the life we live in.
 Next time you open an email or text, answer a phone call or even shop online, BE WARY.

 Stay tuned for the second part of this article which will go over the types of phishing!
-For more about recognizing and avoiding phishing, click here.[addtoany]
+Here is more about recognizing and understanding the threat of phishing.[addtoany]